Designing Oracle's Top-Performing Digital Assets: Exploring Diversity in Design

 Process

-After being involved with over 30 Oracle projects, it was a pleasure to be part of the team in the brand lift and shift.
+With over 30 Oracle projects under my belt, participating in the redesign felt like a natural thing to do.
 One of the most significant changes was adopting the new Oracle Sans font paired with Georgia for the titles.
-To ensure that the designs aligned with the new brand guidelines, together with the copywriter and animator, we meticulously reviewed each element and adjusted them to fit the new aesthetic.
+To ensure that the designs were aligned with the new brand guidelines, alongside the copywriter and animator we reviewed each element of the eBook meticulously and adjusted them to fit the new aesthetic.

-We created new layouts and purposefully used the new hand-crafted artwork with appropriate messaging.
-We also had to ensure the new designs were consistent across all platforms, including presentations, digital ads and internal communications.
-This required high attention to detail and strong communication skills to collaborate effectively with the teams.
+We created new layouts and purposefully used the new handcrafted artwork to match with the appropriate messaging.
+We also ensured the new designs were consistent across all platforms, including presentations, digital ads, and internal communications.

 Outcome

-The rebranding exercise also shifted Oracle's approach to cloud services.
-The company moved away from its traditional database software and hardware products and focused on providing cloud services to its customers.
-Oracle Redwood also marked a significant investment in the company's cloud infrastructure, including deploying new data centres worldwide.
+The Oracle Redwood rebranding also shifted Oracle’s approach to data storage.
+If once the company provided traditional database software and corresponding hardware, their focus moved to cloud services.
+The process also signified a considerable investment in the company’s cloud infrastructure, including the deployment of new data centres worldwide.

-Cybercrime infographic and eBook derivative created to complement cornerstone values.
-Used online, in mailers and as a leave-behind, published and translated in December 2017.
-Three years later, it became the highest-performing digital asset and we rebranded it.
+Featured above: Cybercrime infographic and eBook derivative created to complement cornerstone values (December 2017.)
+Used online, in mailers and as a leave-behind.
+Despite becoming one of Oracle’s highest-performing digital assets three years later, it wasn’t spared from rebranding.

-Overall, the Oracle Redwood rebranding represented a strategic move for the company to reposition itself as a modern and innovative cloud services provider and to compete more effectively against other major players in the cloud computing industry.
+Overall, the Oracle Redwood rebranding represented a strategic move to reposition the company as a modern and innovative cloud services provider and to compete more effectively against other major players.
+It was a colossal undertaking and our team delivered.